usc-ee250-fall2020/RIOT-EE250/examples/gnrc_networking/README.md

     sudo ip link set tap0 up

 Now you can start the `gnrc_networking` example by invoking `make term`.
-This should automatically connect to the `tap0` interface.
+This should compile this example for the `native` platform and automatically connect to the `tap0` interface.
 If this doesn't work for any reason, run make term with the tap0 interface as the PORT environment variable:

     PORT=tap0 make term